ScottJDaley/ada/README.md

    *Replace {discord bot token} with the token generated for the bot from the Discord developer portal.*

 3. Double click `bot.py` to run the bot.
+4. Invite the bot to your server using a link generated from OAuth2 page on https://discord.com/developers/applications.
-4. The bot should be able to respond to commands in Discord after a few seconds.
+5. The bot should be able to respond to commands in Discord after a few seconds.
-5. Press enter in the terminal to shut down the bot.
+6. Press enter in the terminal to shut down the bot.

 ## Query Syntax